Teenager named first ever Scottish Young Musician Solo Performer of the Year

 “I can’t believe I’m the first Scottish Young Musicians Solo Performer of the Year.”

-Yuan Wong, from Renfewshire, and Ben Dickinson, from East Renfrewshire, were both runners-up and received £250 towards their musical goals.
+Yuan Wong, from Renfrewshire, and Ben Dickinson, from East Renfrewshire, were both runners-up and received £250 towards their musical goals.

 Christopher Bell, head of the judging panel who presented the awards, said: “All four judges have been thrilled to witness such interesting and delightful performances today.